Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Empirical Evaluation and Results

-In the direct SMS injection, we transmitted several well-formed, text-based messages to the TCU over the LTE signaling.
+In the SMS-injection experiments, we transmitted several well-formed, text-based messages to the TCU over the LTE signaling.
+An attacker could deliver such messages through standard carrier channels even as an ordinary subscriber (or SMS-sending service) if the vehicle’s MSISDN (Mobile Station ISDN Number) is known/discoverable, and under conditional legacy-fallback settings (e.g., 2G downgrade) with rogue cells.
 In all cases, the vehicle received the messages validating its open interface, confirmed delivery at the protocol level, and remained RRC-connected for the duration of the exchange.
 However, the Tesla interface did not display any visual indication that a message had been received.
 This behavior is consistent with a closed SMS stack in which the TCU handles incoming messages internally but does not expose them to the user or offer UI-level access.
 From a security perspective, this architecture introduces silent processing paths that are invisible to the end-user, and therefore, non-trivial to audit or monitor.
-Unlike smartphones, where users can observe incoming SMS, deploy message filtering apps, or detect anomalies in real time, the TCU operates as a black box, leaving it potentially vulnerable to exploitation via crafted SMS payloads, such as silent or binary class messages.
-Malformed SMS messages may crash system components, trigger DoS conditions if improperly parsed, or tamper/manipulate the remote device via remote code execution.
-It remains unclear why the SMS interface is left exposed, particularly given the absence of any observable benefit to the end-user.
-In the context of embedded systems, where SMS is often used for legacy diagnostics, provisioning, or OTA signaling, the TCU’s silent handling of inbound messages, without user visibility or verification, represents a latent risk.
-This design choice exposes the system to injection and misuse, warranting serious reconsideration of SMS support in security-sensitive automotive platforms.
+Unlike smartphones, where users can observe incoming SMS messages, deploy message-filtering applications, or detect anomalies in real time, the TCU operates as a black box.
+Our experiments establish that the SMS interface remains reachable and largely opaque to the end user, but do not evaluate the handling of malformed, binary, or silent SMS payloads.
+However, as discussed in Section~4.2, prior work on other platforms has shown that insufficiently protected SMS-processing paths may expose systems to risks such as denial of service or code execution.
+Accordingly, the security properties and operational purpose of the exposed SMS interface warrant further investigation.
+If SMS support is not operationally required, stricter filtering, logging, or disablement should be considered.